joejag/techblog/_posts/2018-02-01-two-line-budget.md

 * command
 * post-conditions

-Call it GWT or 3A, it doesn't change the anatomy of the test.
-All test cases follow this structure to prove their creators programs are correct.
+Call it GWT or 3A; it doesn't change the anatomy of the test.
+All test cases follow this structure to prove their creator's programs are correct.

 That's my first small issue with the comments that are creeping in.
 They are superfluous.
 Every unit test you see has the same three sections.
 Setting up state, performing an action then looking at the result or for a side effect.
 Every test has this anatomy.
 There's no need to point it out in hundreds of comments.